nishantparhi/FBsatatus/README.md

 # FBsatatus
-Upload you Facebook status from a linux terminal
+Upload your Facebook status from a linux terminal
  ### How to use
      python fbstatus.py